nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

 ## Skipping Wakka's Rulebreaker

 ### Why shouldn't I do it?
-  * You lost blitzball.
+  * You lost Blitzball.
 Or atleast isn't confident in winning it.
   * There is a chance that you get the Only Garuda MRR.
 (It'll suck to be in your shoes on that instance w/o Rulebreaker, my condolences btw.)

 ### Why should you do it?